 This may look like an unpleasant circumstance waiting for our return, but it is exactly what we planned.

-So what, you say?
+So what, you might say?

-Having your dinghy float away doesn't always mean you will lose it forcing you and your crew to swim out to your boat.
-In popular anchorages someone will probably come to your rescue.
+Having your dinghy float away doesn't always mean you will lose it, forcing you and your crew to swim out to your boat.
+In popular anchorages, someone will probably come to your rescue.

-Now this next point is very important.
-Conditions at the shoreline may change from flat glassy water to two foot waves in just minutes.
-A far off storm can send waves your way, or a ship may pass by.
+Now, this next point is very important.
+Conditions at the shoreline may change from flat, glassy water to two-foot waves in just minutes.
+A far-off storm can send waves your way, or a ship may pass by.
 The resulting pounding waves may flood your dinghy or seriously damage it.
-With this in mind there will be times and places where you should carry your dinghy up the beach to safety.
+With this in mind, there will be times and places where you should carry your dinghy up the beach to safety.
 It is very reassuring knowing your shore boat will be there waiting for you when you return.

 How to launch at the Port of (fill in name) and the importance of having alternate plans